 See the official Clang static analyzer page for more background information.

-use_clang_static_analyzer is deprecated, but the static analyzer can still be invoked with clang-tidy.
+The static analyzer can still be invoked with clang-tidy.

 Clang‘s static analyzer comes with a wide variety of checkers.
 Some of the checks aren’t useful because they are intended for different languages, platforms, or coding conventions than the ones used for Chromium development.

-Some of the errors you encounter might be false positives, which occurs when the static analyzer naively follows codepaths which are practically impossible to hit at runtime.
+Some of the errors you encounter will be false positives, which occurs when the static analyzer naively follows codepaths which are practically impossible to hit at runtime.
 Fortunately, we have a tool at our disposal for guiding the analyzer away from impossible codepaths: assertion handlers like DCHECK/CHECK/LOG(FATAL).
 The analyzer won't check the codepaths which we assert are unreachable.